temporalio/documentation/docs-src/go/how-to-schedule-a-workflow-in-go.md

 ## Delete

-Deleting a Schedule erases a Schedule from a Workflow.
+Deleting a Schedule erases a Schedule.
 Deletion does not affect any Workflows started by the Schedule.

 To delete a Schedule in Go, use the `Delete()` command on `scheduleHandle`.